prubisch/prubisch.github.io/content/_index.md

           organization: Gordon Research Seminar - Inhibition in the CNS
           location: Newry, Maine, USA
           date_start: '2025-07-05'
-          description: The notebooks present a step-by-step introduction to modelling with Spiking Neural Networks.
-The two accompanying talks for this workshop have been titledL "Modelling the effect of inhibition on synchronicity and regularity in spiking network" and "De-correlating activity via inhibitory plasticity during memory recall".
+          description: 'The notebooks present a step-by-step introduction to modelling with Spiking Neural Networks.
+The two accompanying talks for this workshop have been titled "Modelling the effect of inhibition on synchronicity and regularity in spiking network" and "De-correlating activity via inhibitory plasticity during memory recall".
 It covers the following papers: Brunel, N. (2000).
 Dynamics of sparsely connected networks of excitatory and inhibitory spiking neurons.
 Journal of Computational Neuroscience, 8, 183–208. and Vogels, T. P., Sprekeler, H., Zenke, F., Clopath, C., & Gerstner, W. (2011).
 Inhibitory plasticity balances excitation and inhibition in sensory pathways and memory networks.
-Science, 334(6062), 1569–1573. "
+Science, 334(6062), 1569–1573. '
           url: 'https://github.com/prubisch/GRS_2025_spiking_EI_workshop '
     design:
       columns: '2'